Watch a video about Sandbox, including how to add rules to the policy

 - Click Save and activate the change.

-If you choose Block for the Sandbox action, and a user attempts to download a file that is found to be malicious by the Sandbox engine, the Zscaler service displays a block notification and prevents the download.
+If you choose Block for Action for Subsequent Downloads, and a user attempts to download a malicious Sandbox classified file that matches the specified criteria, the Zscaler service displays a block notification and prevents the download.